Skip to content

 To see full curriculum details, please visit the MSW courses page

-Students are assessed a $10 per credit hour Distance Learning Fee in addition to tuition, mandatory fees, and any other course-specific fees.
-You can learn more about all tuition fees here.
+Students are assessed a $10 per-credit-hour Distance Learning Fee in addition to tuition, mandatory course fees, and other applicable fees.
+Learn more about BASW Tuition & Fees.

 You can apply for grants, scholarships, and federal financial aid.